- A. J. AlbanyA. J. Albany lives in Los Angeles with her husband and their two children, Charlie and Dylan.

 - Zak SmithZak Smith is an artist who first came to prominence with his mammoth work Pictures Showing What Happens on Each Page of Thomas Pynchon’s Novel Gravity’s Rainbow.
 Smith’s paintings and drawings are held in major public and private collections worldwide, including the Museum of Modern Art and the Whitney Museum of American Art.
 We Did Porn— a book includng drawings and stories about his experiences working in the adult film industry— his third book and his first to include writing— was published by Tin House Books.
 He lives and works in Los Angeles.

-Title(s): Pictures Showing What Happens on Each Page of Thomas Pynchon’s Novel Gravity’s Rainbow, We Did Porn
+Title(s): Pictures Showing What Happens on Each Page of Thomas Pynchon’s Novel Gravity’s Rainbow and We Did Porn

 - Scott SparlingScott Sparling grew up near railroad tracks in Michigan.
 He now lives outside Portland, Oregon, with his wife and son.
 Wire to Wire is his first novel.